barbagroup/teaching-materials/git/00-GettingStarted.md

 saving a snapshot is referred to as *committing changes*.

 As you can see, the above message is pretty informative and helpful.
-This is generally true with most of the output that `git` gives.
+This is generally true with most of the output that Git gives.
 The `git status` command tells us that we are on the branch named *master*, which is the default name given when we create a new repository.
 "Initial commit" means that we are yet to commit any changes to this repository.
 Creating a repository from a